Daniel Schultz

-Jerzy (Georg) Daniel Schultz known also as Daniel Schultz the Younger (c.
-1615 - 1683) was a prominent painter of the Baroque era, born and active in the Polish–Lithuanian Commonwealth.
-He painted many Polish and Lithuanian nobles, members of the royal family, local Patricians, such as the astronomer Johannes Hevelius; animals, and hunts.
-His work can be found at the Wawel Castle State Art Collections, the National Museum in Warsaw, the Stockholm National Museum, the Hermitage Museum, and at the Gdańsk National Museum.
+(Georg) Daniel Schultz known also as Daniel Schultz the Younger (c.
+1615 - 1683) was a prominent painter of the Baroque era, born in Danzig (present-day Gdańsk) and active in the Polish–Lithuanian Commonwealth.
+He painted many Polish and Lithuanian nobles, members of the royal family, local patricians, such as the astronomer Johannes Hevelius; animals, and hunts.
+His work can be found at the Wawel Castle State Art Collections, the Warsaw National Museum, the Stockholm National Museum, the Hermitage Museum, and at the Gdańsk National Museum.

 Life and professional career

-Born somewhere around 1615 in Gdańsk (Danzig), in Pomeranian Voivodeship, Polish–Lithuanian Commonwealth, Schultz learned the art of painting from his uncle, Daniel Schultz the Elder, another important painter, working in his workshop for about five years.
+Born somewhere around 1615 in Danzig (now Gdańsk), in Pomeranian Voivodeship, Polish–Lithuanian Commonwealth, Schultz learned the art of painting from his uncle, Daniel Schultz the Elder, another important painter, working in his workshop for about five years.
 After his uncle's death he travelled to France and the Netherlands to continue his studies for about three years.